ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/03x-summation-techniques.md

 is easy to see from this that a closer estimate for the summation is about $(n^2)/2$.
-Having this estimate in hand helps us when trying to determine an exact closed-form solution, because we will hopefully recognize if our proposed solution is badly wrong.
+Having this estimate in hand helps us when trying to determine an exact closed-form solution, because we will hopefully recognise if our proposed solution is badly wrong.

 ::: dsvis
 TODO